-Figure 2 Splitting allocation relating to waste gases between consumer and producer to the producer of the waste gas in the case that the waste gas is produced within the boundaries of a product benchmark.
-This is because the emissions relating to this production are already included in the product benchmark (see also section Error!
-Reference source not found.).
-This part of the allocation may therefore go to an installation which does not emit the emissions relating to the combustion of the waste gas (where the consumer of the waste gas is a different entity from the producer of the waste gas); • to the consumer of the waste gas in the case that the waste gas is produced outside the boundaries of a product benchmark.
-In this case, the allocation will go to the entity that emits the emissions related to combustion of the waste gas.
+- to the producer of the waste gas in the case where the waste gas is produced within the boundaries of a product benchmark.
+This is because the emissions relating to this production are already included in the product benchmark (see also section4.1).
+This part of the allocation may therefore go to an installation which does not emit the emissions relating to the actual combustion of the waste gas (such as where the consumer of the waste gas is a different entity from the producer of the waste gas, and the waste gas is consumed within the boundaries of a product benchmark sub-installation); - to the consumer of the waste gas in the case where the waste gas is produced outside the boundaries of a product benchmark.
+In this case, the allocation will go to the entity that emits the emissions related to the actual combustion of the waste gas.